Research Involvement Guidelines

-This Guideline outlines the process for the PWN Board of Directors to assess the viability of requests for research studies to be conducted with PWN members.
+These guidelines outline the process for the Board of Directors to assess the viability of requests for research studies to be conducted with PWN members.
 The Executive Director, in consultation with staff, will pre-screen requests, eliminating those that appear inappropriate.
-The ED will then forward screened requests to the Board for discussion and possible approval.
+She will then forward screened requests to the board for discussion and possible approval.

 - What is the name of the study?